theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 Jamil, M., & Yang, X. S. (2013).
 A literature survey of benchmark functions for global optimisation problems.
 International Journal of Mathematical Modelling and Numerical Optimisation, 4(2), 150. https://doi.org/10.1504/ijmmno.2013.055204

 ##### Booth Function
 The Booth function is continuous, differentiable, non-separable, non-scalable, and unimodal.
-The Booth function has a smooth approach to the global minimum.
+It has a smooth approach to the global minimum.
 This mimics the smooth approach to a minimum for many functions when near a local or global minimum.

 ![Booth Function](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6e/Booth%27s_function.pdf/page1-320px-Booth%27s_function.pdf.jpg "Booth Function")